Karate (film): Plot

-A scientist creates a diamond that can focus the sun's rays on burning through anything.
-He hides the diamond in a necklace.
-Khan (Kader Khan), in a bid to get the diamond, kills the scientist.
-The scientist's karate-learning sons, Desh (Deb) and Vijay (Mithun), are separated from each other and their mother.
-Vijay grows up with his karate instructor while Desh is reared at a gypsy camp where he befriends Imran (Mazhar).
-Khan tracks down the karate instructor who kills himself before Khan could torture him for information about the scientist's missing sons and the necklace.
-The dying instructor gives the necklace to Vijay, who later gives it to his girlfriend Aarti, who is the instructor's daughter, for safekeeping.
-Vijay and Aarti raid Khan's illegal godowns and kill many of his men.
-Desh and Imran have grown up to be master thieves and pickpockets.
+A scientist creates a diamond that focuses the sun's rays and burns through anything in its path.
+He hides the diamond inside a necklace.
+In a bid to get the diamond, Khan (played by Kader Khan) kills the scientist.
+The scientist's sons, Desh and Vijay, had been training in karate, but they are separated from each other and their mother.
+Vijay is raised by his karate instructor, while Desh grows up in a Romani camp, where he befriends Imran (played by Mazhar Khan).
+Khan tracks down the karate instructor, but he kills himself before Khan can torture him for information about the scientist's missing sons and the necklace.
+Before he dies, the instructor gives the necklace to Vijay, who later entrusts it to his girlfriend, Aarti — the instructor's daughter — for safekeeping.
+Together, Vijay and Aarti raid Khan's illegal warehouses and kill many of his men.
+Meanwhile, Desh and Imran grow up to become master thieves and pickpockets.
 Khan goes to Aarti's house to kill her and steal the necklace.
-Aarti jumps out the window using a rope ladder.
-However, she loses the necklace, which is found by Desh, who is attempting a burglary in the same building.
-Desh realizes that it is his mother's necklace where his father has hidden the priceless diamond.
-Khan and his henchman see him stealing the necklace and raid his house while Vijay arrives to save Aarti.
-Khan and his henchmen and well as Vijay, try to snatch the necklace from Desh, but he escapes and disguises himself as a groom and enters a wedding ceremony.
-By mistake, Desh marries Geeta, but refuses to acknowledge her as his wife and leaves before even looking at her face.
-While escaping with the necklace, he is chased by the Police and Vijay, who shoots him.
-Injured, he seeks asylum at a house which happens to belong to his mother.
-Khan's henchman tries to kill Desh, who is saved by Geeta.
+Aarti jumps out of the window using a rope ladder.
+However, she loses the necklace, which Desh finds while burgling the same building.
+He realises that it is his mother's necklace, in which his father has hidden a priceless diamond.
+When Khan and his henchmen see Desh stealing the necklace, they raid his house.
+Meanwhile, Vijay arrives to save Aarti.
+Khan and his henchmen try to snatch the necklace from Desh, as does Vijay.
+Desh escapes by disguising himself as a groom and joining a wedding procession.
+He accidentally marries Geeta, but refuses to acknowledge her as his wife and leaves without looking at her face.
+While fleeing with the necklace, he is chased by the police and Vijay, who shoots him.
+Injured, he seeks refuge in his mother's house.
+Khan's henchmen try to kill Desh, but Geeta saves him.
 Geeta and Desh escape on a train.
-The villains also enter the train, and Desh beats them up and escapes again.
-Desh takes Geeta to the gypsy camp, where she fights with Zora, who is also in love with Desh.
-Vijay attacks Desh at the gypsy camp, but Imran saves him.
-Geeta tells Desh that she is the same girl he married, and Desh acknowledges her as his wife.
-Khan learns that Desh is the lost elder son of the scientist.
-He learns that Desh loves Imran like his brother and kills Imran in circumstances where Vijay becomes the suspect.
-Khan also kills Aarti, and Vijay suspects Desh for the murder.
-Both brothers are after each other's lives.
-While fighting over the necklace, they realize they are brothers, and Khan has killed Imran and Aarti.
-Desh and Vijay join hands are decide to avenge their father by killing Khan.
-Khan organizes a Karate competition and invites the world's most renowned Karate fighters, and pays them to kill the two brothers.
-During the competition, the two brothers kill all the fighters and Khan and reunite with their mother.
+The villains also board the train, but Desh beats them up before they can catch him.
+He takes her to the Roma camp, where she fights Zora.
+Vijay attacks Desh at the Romani camp, but Imran comes to his rescue.
+Geeta reveals to Desh that she is his wife, and he acknowledges her.
+Meanwhile, Khan discovers that Desh is the scientist's long-lost eldest son.
+He also learns that Desh loves Imran as if he were his own brother.
+Khan kills Imran in such a way that Vijay becomes the prime suspect.
+Khan also kills Aarti, and Vijay suspects Desh of the murder.
+The two brothers are now out to get each other.
+While fighting over the necklace, they realise that they are brothers and that it was Khan who killed Imran and Aarti.
+Desh and Vijay join forces and decide to avenge their father by killing Khan.
+Khan organises a karate competition, inviting the world's most renowned fighters and paying them to kill the two brothers.
+During the competition, the brothers kill all the fighters, including Khan, and are reunited with their mother.